Becoming the model for urban education in the United States.

-To provide access to 21st century skills, students attend 6 regularly scheduled Related Arts classes.
+To provide access to 21st century skills, students attend six regularly scheduled Related Arts classes.
 These classes have all been adapted and modified so our students can gain skills in Physical Education, Swimming, Music, Art, Home Living Skills, and Work Experience.
 To support the transition to post-secondary life, Ruby creates vocational experiences outside the school so students have the opportunity to develop work preferences and work behaviors in the community.
 Having diverse vocational experiences, can better prepare students to be as independent as possible in their adult life and be competitively employed after they graduate.

 Students also have the opportunity to participate in a variety of activities that promote self-esteem, social skills, school pride and a sense of belonging.
-These activities include, RVM Singers, cheerleading, pep squad, basketball, softball, volleyball, and swimming.
+These activities include RVM Singers, cheerleading, pep squad, basketball, softball, volleyball, and swimming.
 We also provide a variety of clubs to provide an opportunity for all kids to be part of a leisure group; Technology Club, Leisure Club, Gaming Club, and Intramural Sports.
-All of our students also provided the opportunity to participate in Special Olympics Bowling and Track and Field.
+Our students are also provided the opportunity to participate in Special Olympics Bowling and Track and Field.